dokooh/sam-pytorch/example/README.md

-# Cifar10 with WRN 🌁
+# Cifar10 and SVHN with WRN 🌁

-This folder contains a simple Wide-ResNet implementation that can be trained on Cifar10 with SAM.
-Start the training by running `python3 train.py`
+This folder contains a simple Wide-ResNet implementation that can be trained on Cifar10/SVHN with SAM.
+Start the training by running
+`python3 (cifar/svhn)-train.py`